Sample-Optimal Quantum Estimators for Pure-State Trace Distance and Fidelity via Samplizer: Acknowledgment

 \section{Acknowledgment}

-The work of Qisheng Wang was supported by the Engineering and Physical Sciences Research Council under Grant \mbox{EP/X026167/1}.
-The work of Zhicheng Zhang was supported by the Sydney Quantum Academy, NSW, Australia.
+The work of Qisheng Wang was supported by the Startup Funding from Shanghai Jiao Tong University.
+The work of Zhicheng Zhang was supported in part by the Australian Research Council under Grant DP250102952.